blxl909/path-tracing-svgf/README.md

 # path-tracing-svgf
 an OpenGL based path tracer with SVGF(Spatiotemporal Variance-Guided Filter)
 more detail about SVGF see [paper link here](http://behindthepixels.io/assets/files/hpg17_svgf.pdf)
+this work is based on the project [EzRT](https://github.com/AKGWSB/EzRT) and [Falcor](https://github.com/NVIDIAGameWorks/Falcor)
 ## result
 ### input
 SVGF algorithm takes in one sample per pixel image input use normal path tracing (with next event estimation)